rachit1010/rachit/blog.md

 # Part II: Do you take yours job as hobby?
 In the chart below, I was interested in, how many developers take their jobs as a hobby and what age group and gender they belong.

 There are some important features of listings.
 There are different aspects which attract the Professionals.
-Out of which *Languages, frameworks, and other technologies I’d be working with* aspects attracts more Profesionals, as they want to learn new things and keep themselves updated.
+Out of which *Languages, frameworks, and other technologies I’d be working with* aspect attracts more Profesionals, as they want to learn new things and keep themselves updated.
-Also we can see that young age group between 20-30years takes their job as hobby compared to other age group.
+Also we can see that young age group between 20-30years takes their job as a hobby compared to other age group.
 Most of the Professionals are Male among the gender.
 Here i am presenting one pairplot , rest plots can be seen in my github repository.